Applying for a Blue Badge

 If you are applying for a Blue Badge for an organisation such as a care home you will not be able to apply online but should instead complete an ‘Organisational Blue Badge form’ available under the downloads section of this page.

 Blue Badge holders have a duty under Regulation nine (of The Disabled Persons (badges for Motor Vehicles)(England) Regulations 2000) to return the badge to South Gloucestershire Council if;

 - the badge expires

 - the badge holder is no longer eligible or at any time their mobility improves

 - you have a replacement badge and later find the original (please return the original badge)

 - the badge is so damaged/faded that the details on it are illegible

 - the badge is no longer required by the badge holder

-Please also note that if the badge holder passes away then the executor or administrator of the estate should return the badge to South Gloucestershire Council.
+If the badge holder passes away then the executor or administrator of the estate should return the badge to South Gloucestershire Council